Thickening your strands with castor oil and How to Grow Longer & Thicker Hair with Jamaican black castor oil covered this topic in great detail.

 Jamaican Black Castor Oil for Hair Growth (Before and After)

-Before I incorporated Jamaican black castor oil and other natural oils into my hair care regimen, I tried a variety of things which didn’t work.
+Before I incorporated Jamaican black castor oil and other natural oils into my hair care regimen, I tried a variety of things that didn’t work.

 I tried juices and berries and potions and unicorn tears – all a big waste of time and money.